Ba6ySHark/SENG550/Assignment3/README.md

 ```

 In this case, even if Redis fails we will rely on calculating the actual inference.
 This will ultimately be slower, but still better than letting the system crash.

+## Part 5

+Apache Spark is an open-source distributed processing engine that provides an engineer with functionality to run batch, streaming, and ML workloads.
+It gives users full control over infrastructure and configuration, which means they must manage cluster setup, scaling, and optimization by hand.

+Spark on Databricks is built on top of open-source Spark but offers features like auto-scaling and Delta Lake for reliable data storage.
+It usually delivers faster performance, making it well suited for teams that want to use Spark functionality without managing infrastructure themselves.

+AWS Glue is a serverless ETL service that uses Spark but abstracts away cluster management entirely.
+While Glue is easy to use and cost-efficient, it provides less flexibility and interactivity than plain Apache Spark or the Databricks platform.